dqops/dqo/docs/examples/data-reasonability/text-not-exceeding-a-maximum-length.md

-# A string not exceeding a set length
+# A text not exceeding a maximum length
+This sample shows how to use data quality checks to detect a text not exceeding a maximum length and view the results on data quality dashboards.

 ## Overview

-This example shows how to verify that the maximal length of the string in a column does not exceed the set length.
+This example shows how to verify that the length of the text in a column does not exceed the maximum length.

 **PROBLEM**